donglinkang2021/SimpleAttention/README.md

 # README

-Attention Here❗❗❗ This repository focus on how to use attention mechanism to apply on some simple task like regression, classification, hope to give some intuitions.
+Attention Here❗❗❗ This repository focus on how to use attention mechanism to apply on some simple task like regression, classification, hope to grasp some intuitions.

+- use numpy only
+- run on CPU